dmitrii-semenov/measuring_electricity/README.md

 Enter a description of the problem and how to solve it.

-## Hardware description of demo application
+## Hardware description of the demo application

 Insert descriptive text and schematic(s) of your implementation.

 ## Software description

-Put flowchats of your algorithm(s) and direct links to source files in `src` or `lib` folders.
+Put flowcharts of your algorithm(s) and direct links to source files in `src` or `lib` folders.

 ## Instructions